 Show and talk about 'The Old Testament FlashCards' card one

-Question: Have you ever accidentally spoilt something special?
+Have you ever accidentally spoilt something special?
 Perhaps you’ve broken a toy, torn a page in a favourite book or accidentally scratched a DVD.
 Can you remember the sad feeling when you realised what you had done?
 When Adam and Eve ate the fruit in the garden their friendship with God was spoilt.
 The wrong thing they had done separated them from God and they could no longer be friends in the way they had once been.
 Adam and Eve were sad.
 God was sad.
 But God had a plan.
-Disobedience had spoilt His creation but He would put things right.
-His plan was to send His Son Jesus so that people could be close friends with Him once more.
+Disobedience had spoilt his creation but he would put things right.
+His plan was to send his Son Jesus so that people could be close friends with him once more.

 Click on the images at the beginning of this post for more resources from the web

-Option 2_ Play a game with sock fish
+Option 2 - Play a game with snake shapes

 You will need: Snake templates (see Printables) and enough dice for one between three or four children.

 1. Before the session print sufficient templates for one between three or four children.
 Cut out the templates and divide the snakes into eight shapes.
 Place the shapes in the envelopes - one set in each envelope.